 • Funds for activities throughout the year

-The dues may be paid all at once on or by November 1st, or $15/quarter (due on Nov 1, Feb 1, May 1, and Aug 1).
+The dues may be paid on or by December 31st, 2020.
 We are also asking that each trailman participate in at least 2 fundraisers per year.
 Our goal is to provide at least 3 fundraising opportunities per year for the trailman to be involved in.
 These fundraisers will help aid the trailman's account as well as the general troop account.

 Who are the leaders of Troop PA-0122?